alakamale/888/README.md

 ## Option 2
 Selecting option 2, we can read all parameters table.
-- Presentation of the complete database:
+- Presentation of the complete database.

 ## Option 3
 Selecting option 3, we can update our base records.